MohamedLamineAllal/laravel-mix-glob/README.md

 ## MixGlob and laravel-mix

 MixGlob is just a convenience that add support for globs.
 It's ment to be used along laravel-mix.
 All the functions of laravel-mix are exported to MixGlob.
 But only the one on the default mapping above are supposed to work.
 For the rest it's not tested yet.
-And some work is to be done. it's in beta for now.
+And some work may needs to be done.
 If you get any errors.
 Use the laravel-mix instance and the usual flow.
 Also that apply for the functions that doesn't need globs.
-(Don't histate to fill any issue :heartbeat:)
+(Don't hesitate to fill any issue :heartbeat:)

 ## examples

 ### Globs

 #### one string pattern

 ```javascript
 mixGlob.sass('resources/sass/**/*.compile.scss', 'public/css', { outputStyle: 'expanded' }, {
     base: 'resources/sass/',